3rd Algerian Tirailleurs Regiment

 The 3rd Algerian Tirailleurs Regiment (3e R.T.A) was an infantry unit of the Army of Africa in the French Army.
 Recruited primarily from Algerian Muslims, it was mainly commanded by French officers.
 The racial boundaries were not absolute, with some French volunteers serving in the ranks and a limited number of Muslims being appointed as officers.
 After 1913 a selective form of conscription was applied to Algerian Muslims but the majority of Muslim soldiers serving in the 3e R.T.A continued to be voluntarily enlisted.

-During its existence from 1842 to 1962, the regiment distinguished itself in the intervention in Mexico, during the Battle of San Lorenzo, which earned the regiment the Légion d'honneur and specially during World War II during which, commanded by Colonel François de Linares then Colonel Agostini at the corps of the 3rd Algerian Infantry Division 3e DIA, the regiment was cited four times at the orders of the armed forces.
+During its existence from 1842 to 1962, the regiment distinguished itself in the intervention in Mexico, during the Battle of San Lorenzo, which earned the regiment the Légion d'honneur and specially during World War II during which, commanded by Colonel François de Linares then Colonel Agostini as part of the 3rd Algerian Infantry Division, the regiment was cited four times at the orders of the armed forces.

 The 3e RTA was one of the five most-decorated French regiments of the Second World War; along with the 4th Tunisian Tirailleurs Regiment (4e RTT), the 2nd Moroccan Tabors Group, the Chad Marching Regiment (Régiment de marche du Tchad) and the 13th Demi-Brigade of the Foreign Legion.